Becky449/my-to-do-list/README.md

 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running clone: https://github.com/Becky449/my-to-do-list.git

 ### Prerequisites